 Zonal valuation is a predefined schedule of fair market values for various real estate sectors adopted by the Internal Revenue Service.
 As per Republic Act No. 10963, also recognized as the TRAIN Law or Tax Reform for Acceleration and Inclusion, the Commissioner of BIR has the jurisdiction to partition the Philippines into distinctive zones or territories.
 The purpose of this partition is to calculate the fair market value in each region, thereby determining the zonal value of land in the Philippines.
 Moreover, these values undergo review every three years, maintaining accurate BIR land value assignments.

-As a valuable note, the Corporate Recovery and Tax Incentives for Enterprises Act, effective since April 11, 2021, continues to be in force.
-This showcases the evolving nature of land zonal value in the Philippines, prominently seen in key areas such as the zonal value in Manila.
+As a valuable note, the Corporate Recovery and Tax Incentives for Enterprises Act, practical since April 11, 2021, continues to be in force.
+This showcases the evolving nature of land zonal value in the Philippines, prominently seen in critical areas such as the zonal value in Manila.

 What is the purpose of zonal value and why is it important?